 Local Association “Pro Loco di Bolzano Vicentino” also created the De.Co.
 (Municipal Denomination) "Trout fingerlings of Bolzano Vicentino”.

-From spring to autumn we propose fingerlings fried or in saor (a typical marinade), Bolzanese pasta (with trout fillet and vegetables), trout tagliata, char, smoked trout salads and carpaccio.
+From spring to autumn fingerlings are proposed fried or in saor, a typical marinade, (only upon reservation and based on availability).
+And also Bolzanese pasta (with trout fillet and vegetables), trout tagliata, smoked trout salads and carpaccio.